NHS Health Check e-Bulletin - August 2020

 If you want to get in touch about the review, please contact the review team at ReviewofNHSHealthCheck@phe.gov.uk

-Head of Cardiovascular disease prevention, Public Health England.
+Head of the Cardiovascular Disease (CVD) Prevention Programme, Public Health England.

 COVID-19 is continuing to have a huge impact on our lives.
 Every week brings new challenges as we strive to adapt to the ‘new normal’.
 I wanted to express my deepest gratitude and recognise everyone who is contributing to the response and doing all possible to keep people safe and well.